 Quand un peintre chinois des Hautes-Epoques se mettait à peindre, il brûlait de l'encens, se recueillait dans le calme et le silence, concentrait son esprit et méditait.
 Il laissait les ennuis et le sordide quotidien s'évanouir peu à peu.
 Son esprit libéré, il faisait le vide en lui et communiait ainsi avec l'élan vital qui meut l'univers.
 Alors, en harmonie avec la Nature, c'est Elle qui guidait son pinceau...
 C'est ainsi que je médite et peins moi-même, dans les Indes, les îles de la Sonde, dans la nature que j'aime tropicale et dense ou dans la pure lumière du désert.

 Pre-war abstract and geometric painting (Mondrian, Kandinsky, Circle and Square, De Stilj) has no great diffusion.
 It's only after 1950 that abstract painting starts to be recognized, and at the same time attacked.
-It is lyrical abstraction, Tachiste, informele, Nuagiste that carries.
+It is Lyrical abstraction, Tachiste, informele, Nuagiste that sustains.
 And this is why I think that abstract art is still in its infancy.
-It should return to nature (which is abstract) and be renewed by that.René Laubies, Portraits et Aphorismes, 2001; trans tharris.
+It should return to nature (which is abstract) and be renewed by that.René Laubies, Portraits et Aphorismes, 2001.

 La peinture abstraite et géométrique avant-guerre (Mondrian, Kandinsky, Cercle et Carré, De Stilj) n'a pas une grande diffusion.
 Ce n'est qu'après 50 que la peinture abstraite commence à être reconnue, et du même coup attaquée.
 C'est l'abstraction lyrique, tachiste, informelle, nuagiste, qui l'emporte.
 Et c'est pour cela que je pense que l'art abstrait n'en est qu'à ses débuts.
 Il doit rejoindre la nature (qui est abstraite) et se renouveler par là.